 It’s a small world.
-Having gone to the doctor last week for a routine blood test with the practice nurse, we made light conversation that turned to us talking about Cerebral Palsy.
+Having gone to the doctor last week for a routine blood test with the practice nurse, we made light conversation that turned to us talking about cerebral palsy.

 At 25 on my father’s insistence I was finally discharged from the hospital and was told to go away and live my life.
-I never gave his comment much thought until now, when I realised how hard it’s been for me to get to this point.
+I never gave his comment much thought until now, when I realised how hard it has been for me to get to this point.
 Looking back I can see how insensitive his comment turned out to be.

-As far as the practice nurse was concerned, she was very kind and suggested I speak to the Patients Liaison Service who may be able to help me with any questions I had on my Cerebral Palsy.
+As far as the practice nurse was concerned, she was very kind and suggested I speak to the Patients Liaison Service who may be able to help me with any questions I had on my cerebral palsy.
 She has certainly given me something to think about.